soberdeer/chainsaw_tracker/README.md

 - `email` — your OpenProject account email
 - `password` field — your personal OpenProject API token (`opapi-...`)

-On first login the app creates a local account linked to your OpenProject user.
+On first login the app creates a local session linked to your OpenProject user.
 The first person to log in becomes the workspace Owner automatically.

 The server-side `OPENPROJECT_API_TOKEN` in `.env` is a separate admin token used for background API calls (importing, membership sync, etc.).
 It does not grant UI access on its own.